ukf/ukf-testbed/README.md

 Executing `./drive` will open a `bash` shell within the `driver` service in which test operations can be performed.

-Remember that it may take a few seconds for the validator containers to fully initialise, and you may not be able to execute commands against them immediately on starting `./drive`.
+Remember that it may take a while for the validator containers to fully initialise, and you may not be able to execute commands against them immediately on starting `./drive`.
+On my desktop machine, 20 seconds or so is required.

 ## Development Mode